Digital image representing Informatica data quality.

 You may discover that the dark data you possess contains information that you’d otherwise spend considerable money trying to collect.
 This data, often deep data, may provide insight into your business or your customers that could prove valuable.

-Realizing the true value of dark data takes work.
-Artificial intelligence can provide much of the necessary analysis.
-AI-powered data analysis solutions can often find nuggets in data that might otherwise go unnoticed via traditional reporting methods.
+Realizing the true value of dark data takes work, and dark data analytics can provide much of the necessary analysis.
+AI-powered solutions can identify valuable insights within data that might otherwise go unnoticed through traditional reporting methods.

 Of course, for dark data to be truly useful, it must be of proven quality.
 That means cleaning the data to remove or replace inaccurate, incomplete, duplicative, or improperly formatted records.
 That requires using a data quality solution, such as FirstEigen’s DataBuck, to process and validate the data itself.
 The cleansed data can then be analyzed via AI and machine learning to extract the full value contained within.